Leaving Duke (Voluntary and Involuntary) Policy

 ActionHealth SystemUniversity

 Written NoticeDependent upon reason for termination.
-See previous chart.Dependent upon reason for termination.
+See the previous chart.Dependent upon reason for termination.
 See previous chart.

 Accrued and Unused Time Off

-• 0% of accrued and unused Short-Term Bank hours are viable if the staff member's length of employment is less than 90 calendar days.
+• 0% of accrued and unused Short-Term Bank hours are eligible for payout if the employee's continuous service is less than 90 calendar days.

-• 100% of accrued and unused Short-Term Bank hours are viable if a staff member's service is one year or more.
+• 100% of accrued and unused Short-Term Bank hours are eligible for payout if the employee's continuous service is one year or more.

 • 0% of accrued and unused vacation hours are viable if a staff member's length of employment is less than 90 calendar days.